raphaelmansuy/tutorials/07_agent/08_chapter.md

     2. Note the client's reaction and any concerns raised
     3. Learn from patterns in successful and unsuccessful recommendations

-    When making new recommendations, use the search_investment_memory tool to reference relevant past experiences to improve your advice and build trust with clients.
+    When making new recommendations, use the load_memory_tool to reference relevant past experiences to improve your advice and build trust with clients.
     """,
-    tools=[analyze_portfolio, research_investments, calculate_risk_metrics, investment_memory_tool]
+    # Note: In a real implementation, these tools would be defined as functions
+    # Example: analyze_portfolio, research_investments, calculate_risk_metrics
+    tools=[load_memory_tool]
 )

 # Set up runner with memory service